Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

 - Select the content of the `SearchByName` method.

-- Ask Copilot to fix the trimming issue by typing the following in the chat window:
+- Ask Copilot to fix the issue for the extra spaces by typing the following in the chat window:

     ```
     @workspace /fix trimming issue